Buttermilk Mashed Potatoes Without a Masher

 How to Make Mashed Potatoes Without a Masher

-I recommend using a waxy variety of potato for this recipe as it has a lower starch content and will prevent your mash from getting stiff and gluey if you happen to overwork it in the mashing phase.
-Yukon Gold potatoes are the, mind the pun, gold standards for mashed potatoes.
-But new potatoes are also a good option.
+The first step is to, quite obviously, cook your potatoes.
+I recommend using a waxy variety of potatoes for this recipe as it has a lower starch content and will prevent your mash from getting stiff and gluey if you happen to overwork it in the mashing phase.

 Start by scrubbing and peeling your potatoes.
 It actually isn’t entirely necessary to peel the potatoes if you enjoy having a rustic mash with some peel in it, I just prefer it without so I peel mine.

-Ingredients for this mashed potatoes recipe
+Ingredients for this recipe

-Ingredients for this mashed potatoes recipe
+Ingredients for this recipe

 Cut the potatoes into uniform pieces that are about 5 centimetres (2 inches) wide.
 If you have smaller potatoes that are already this size, it isn’t super necessary to cut them at all.